 It is very important you find a major professor who is a faculty member of the Graduate Group in Ecology, who is willing to support your application, and would be willing to accept you into their lab.
-You are not required to have the commitment of a major professor to submit an application for admission, however, you can only be admitted into the program if you are accepted into the lab of one of our faculty members.
 Therefore, we recommend contacting them early and keeping up consistent communication with faculty you are interested in throughout the application process.

 The minimum cumulative GPA required for admission to graduate study at the University of California, Davis is 3.0 on a 4.0 point scale.
 However, most students accepted into the Ecology Graduate Group have a GPA of at least 3.25 for their undergraduate career.
 The most recent scholastic record receives greater weight; only cumulative GPA's from a completed or in-progress degree will be used.
 Students coming from universities where a GPA is not calculated are evaluated using other aspects of their file and letters bearing on class performance when available.